SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem.md

 [task-description]
 ## Description

-You’ve beaten all the content and the last thing left to accomplish is own a legendary item.
+You have finished all of the content from your favorite game but the last thing left to accomplish is own a legendary item.

-However, it’s a tedious process and requires quite a bit of farming.
+However, it is a tedious process and requires quite a bit of farming.

 Anyway, you are not too pretentious – any legendary will do.